-The Miami Symphony Orchestra (MISO), now in its historic 30th season, is Miami's hometown professional symphony and a valuable contributor to Miami's cultural fabric.
+The Miami Symphony Orchestra (MISO), now in its historic 31th season, is Miami's hometown professional symphony and a valuable contributor to Miami's cultural fabric.
 With 80 professional musicians selected from around the world, MISO represents the exceptional talent and diversity that mirrors South Florida's international and multicultural richness.
 With national and world premieres becoming more common, MISO is a source of growing local pride and support.

 The mission of The Miami Symphony Orchestra is to present symphonic music of consistently high performance standards to a culturally diverse audience, and in a variety of settings and formats, with the aim of educating, engaging, and enriching the community of one of the world’s most international cities.

 MISO's energy and talent are significantly supported by the National Endowment for the Arts, the State of Florida Division of Cultural Affairs, the Miami-Dade County Department of Cultural Affairs and the Miami Beach Cultural Arts Council.